okfn/measure/README.md

 #### NPM

 The NPM processor collects data from the Node Package Manager (NPM) service where our Node and Javascript projects are hosted for distribution.
 The processor collects the number of daily `downloads` for each package listed in the `packages` section of the project configuration.
+What is meant by 'downloads' is discussed in this [blog post](http://blog.npmjs.org/post/92574016600/numeric-precision-matters-how-npm-download-counts).

 ```yaml
 config: